18F/domain-scan/README.md

 * Example: `cache/inspect/whitehouse.gov.json`

-Highlights from the scan data about all domains are saved in the `results/` directory, named after each scan, in CSV.
+Highlights from the scan data about all domains are saved in the output directory (which defaults to `./results/`) in CSV form, named after each scan.

 * Example: `results/inspect.csv`

+You can override the output directory by specifying `--output`.

 It's possible for scans to save multiple CSV rows per-domain.
 For example, the `tls` scan may have a row with details for each detected TLS "endpoint".